Economy of the State of Hidalgo: Poverty and social marginalization

 Source: Estimates by the CONEVAL, 2014.

-According to the National Council for the Evaluation of Social Development Policy in 2014, 54.3% of the total population lived in poverty, of which 42.0% were in moderate poverty and 12.3% were in extreme poverty.
-According to measurements, in 2008, 55.0% of the population was in poverty; by 2010, it decreased to 54.8%, by 2012, it decreased to 52.8% and by 2014, the percentage increased again to 54.3%.
+According to the National Council for the Evaluation of Social Development Policy in 2014, 54.3% of the total population lived in poverty, of which 42.0% were in moderate poverty, and 12.3% were in extreme poverty.
+According to measurements, in 2008, 55.0% of the population was in poverty; by 2010, it decreased to 54.8%, by 2012, it decreased to 52.8%, and by 2014, the percentage increased again to 54.3%.

-The municipalities with the highest percentage of their population living in poverty were Yahualica, Xochiatipan, Tepehuacán de Guerrero, Huehuetla and Calnali.
-The municipalities with the lowest percentage of their population living in extreme poverty were: Mineral de la Reforma, Pachuca de Soto, Tizayuca, Atotonilco de Tula and Tepeji del Río de Ocampo.
+The municipalities with the highest percentage of their population living in poverty were Yahualica, Xochiatipan, Tepehuacán de Guerrero, Huehuetla, and Calnali.
+The municipalities with the lowest percentage of their population living in extreme poverty were: Mineral de la Reforma, Pachuca de Soto, Tizayuca, Atotonilco de Tula, and Tepeji del Río de Ocampo.
 On the other hand, those with the highest concentration of people in poverty were: Pachuca de Soto, Huejutla de Reyes, Tulancingo de Bravo, Ixmiquilpan, Tula de Allende.

 The municipalities with the highest percentage of the population living in extreme poverty were: Xochiatipan, Yahualica, Huehuetla, Tepehuacán de Guerrero and San Felipe Orizatlán.
 The municipalities with the lowest percentage of their population living in extreme poverty were: Mineral de la Reforma, Pachuca de Soto, Tizayuca, Atotonilco de Tula and Tepeapulco.

-19.1% of the population is behind in education; 17.3% lack access to health services; 68.9% lack access to social security;% have lack of access to housing; 27.0% lack basic services in their homes and 31.7% lack access to food.
+19.1% of the population is behind in education; 17.3% lack access to health services; 68.9% lack access to social security; 9.2% lack access to housing; 27.0% lack basic services in their homes, and 31.7% lack access to food.

-The five municipalities with the highest degree of marginalization in the state are: Huehuetla, Yahualica and Xochiatipan.
-The five municipalities with the lowest degree of marginalization in the state are: Pachuca de Soto, Mineral de la Reforma, Tepeapulco, Tizayuca and Atitalaquia.
+The three municipalities with the highest degree of marginalization in the state are: Huehuetla, Yahualica and Xochiatipan.
+The five municipalities with the lowest degree of marginalization in the state are: Pachuca de Soto, Mineral de la Reforma, Tepeapulco, Tizayuca, and Atitalaquia.

-Sectors of economic activity
+Economic sectors

 Primary activities

-Primary activities include: agriculture, ranching, fishing, and forestry.
-The territory of Hidalgo has an area of 2.1 million hectares, of which 29% are used for agriculture, 39% for livestock, 22% are forest areas, 9% correspond to urban areas, roads, facilities, etc. and only 1% is occupied by bodies of water.
+The primary activities include agriculture, ranching, fishing, and forestry.
+The territory of Hidalgo has an area of 2.1 million hectares.
+29% are used for agriculture, 39% for livestock, 22% for forest areas, 9% for urban areas, roads, facilities, and similar, and only 1% is occupied by bodies of water.